 I have a <$100 discount store helmet that I bought in desperation that I swear is made of plastic and packing Styrofoam.
 Uncomfortable and LOUD.

-Conversely, a midrange helmet that I use frequently is MUCH quieter as well as safer and more comfortable.
+Conversely, a midrange helmet that I use frequently is MUCH quieter, safer, and more comfortable.
 Don’t skimp on helmets!

 Read more about how to make a motorcycle helmet fit better.